What is a life insurance death benefit?

 → Calculate how much life insurance coverage you need

-The death benefit is paid to your beneficiaries after you die, but it doesn't happen automatically.
-The life insurance company isn't immediately informed when a policyholder dies, so the beneficiary must alert them by filing a death claim.
+The life insurance company isn’t immediately informed when a policyholder dies, so the beneficiary must alert them by filing a death claim.
+Once the death claim is processed and approved, the beneficiary receives the death benefit.

-Others may choose to convert the death benefit into an annuity, depositing the death benefit into an investment account from which yearly payments are made until the money runs out.
+• Others may choose to convert the death benefit into an annuity.
+The insurer will deposit the death benefit into an investment account, and the beneficiary will receive regular installments until the money runs out, or until the end of their life.
 Annuities can be subject to taxes.

-A lump-sum payout works best for most budgets, but a certified financial planner can help you make the right decision for your circumstances.
+A lump-sum payout works best in most circumstances, but a certified financial planner can help you make the right decision for your family.

 → Learn more about life insurance annuities

-1. Find the insured’s policy document.
-If you can’t find the life insurance policy in their home or digital records, also check the National Association of Insurance Commissioners’ Life Insurance Policy Locator Service or the National Association of Unclaimed Property, which searches a database of known policies.
+1. Find the insured person’s policy documents.
+If the beneficiary can’t find the life insurance policy in their home or digital records, they can also check the National Association of Insurance Commissioners’ Life Insurance Policy Locator Service or the National Association of Unclaimed Property, which searches a database of known policies.

 2. Fill out a death claim form.
 This is also known as a “request for benefits.”